Anilator/site-immplus/README.md

-# A website for austrian houses developmer
+# A website for austrian houses developer

 This website uses Google Blogger as a backend for storing a content.
 The website owner (my friend) has no knowledges is HTML and CSS but he can manage the website without major problems.